 Candle Color, the first smart LED bulb that can emit multiple colors of light at once.are another great HomeKit-compatible option.
 Delivering 1,100 lumens, they’re about as bright as a 75-watt incandescent bulb.
 However, they’re energy-efficient at only 11 watts, and they have a 22-year lifespan.
 With 16 million color options and no hub required, Lifx A19s offer a lot in a compact-sized bulb.
 They also just introduced the

 If you want something a little bit different,are triangular smart light panels you can shape into whatever design you like.
 Connect them to Apple HomeKit to activate different scenes.
 There’s even a rhythm add-on, so your panels and music will work in sync.
-If you’re looking for a less expensive way to add some color to your space, another great option is the , a HomeKit controllable Multi Color LED Light strip; it comes in at 6.6 feet, and additional extensions can be added on for greater flexibility.
+If you’re looking for a less expensive way to add some color to your space, another great option is the , a HomeKit controllable Multi Color LED Light strip.
+The ribbon comes in at 6.6 feet, and additional extensions can be added on for greater flexibility.

 Switches and smart plugs

-“Hey Siri, dim the bedroom light.”lets you voice-control your lights, set your lights on a schedule, and optimize your lights based on the bulbs you’re using and prevent flickering.
+“Hey Siri, dim the bedroom light.”
+Thelets you voice-control your lights, set your lights on a schedule, and optimize your lights based on the bulbs you’re using and prevent flickering.
 With Apple HomeKit, you can tell Siri to turn the lights off for bedtime, or you can have her set the lights to brighten in the morning.
 The is also compatible with HomeKit, and you can even install the switch without a neutral wire.

 Although the here).
 Ecobee has other HomeKit-compatible offerings as well, such as the new (full review here).
-Or, if you want something a bit more affordable, the still has a lot to offer, works with HomeKit and other smart home systems, but it doesn’t have Alexa built into the thermostat.comes with Alexa built-in, it is also Google Home and Apple HomeKit-compatible.
+Or, if you want something a bit more affordable, the still has a lot to offer.
+The Lite works with HomeKit and other smart home systems, but it doesn’t have Alexa built into the thermostat.comes with Alexa built-in, it is also Google Home and Apple HomeKit-compatible.
 It comes with a room sensor to manage hot and cold spots in your home, and can also use scheduling or geofencing to manage your home’s heating and cooling.
 We conducted a full review of the Ecobee 4 if you want to learn more about it (

 here).
 Otherwise, if you are more interested in a minimal approach — a thermostat that appears to disappear into your wall — you’ll want to take a look at the ; variations are available for both baseboard heating and in-floor heating.
 Minimal doesn’t mean simple, however, as the Mysa includes a smartphone app for monitoring your energy usage and setting up a heating schedule.thermostat is HomeKit-compatible as well, and it’s a very cost-effective option.
 It has features like geofencing, scheduling, and smart alerts.
 Adaptive auto-recovery makes it so the thermostat knows how long it takes to heat or cool your home to your desired temperature at specific times, and the thermostat can also auto-change from heat to cool.
 Check out our full review of the Lyric T5 (